GeekHive/SitecoreIaaSArmTemplates/README.md

 Note, only Sitecore 9.0.x is supported at the moment.
 Support for 9.1 brings with it further enhancements with SIF 2.0.0.
 The bulk of the infrastructure will remain largely the same.
 Only the DSC (where the Sitecore installs occur) is where changes need to be made.

-All ARM templates create all reliant Azure infrastructure: NICs, PIPs, Availability Sets, NSGs, Storage Accounts, Vnets, VMs.
-All are configurable after created.
-For example, if you wish to make Solr NOT publicly accessible, modify the NIC post deployment.
+The ARM templates create all reliant Azure infrastructure: NICs, PIPs, Availability Sets, NSGs, Storage Accounts, Vnets, VMs.
+All resources are configurable after created.
+For example, if you wish to make Solr _not_ publicly accessible, modify the NIC post deployment.

 ## Types of Deployments